RainbowMiner/RainbowMiner/README.md

 - **ExcludeAlgorithm** = list of algorithms, you want to exclude from mining
 - **ExcludeCoin** = list of coins, you want to exclude from mining
 - **ExcludeFromWatchdog** = list of algorithms or miner, you want to exclude from the watchdog
+- **DisableUnprofitableAlgolist** = set to "0" if you do not want to use the list of unprofitable algorithms, provided live by RainbowMiner.

 #### Select miners ####